Dorset National Landscape is one of 6 major hubs across England that will take part in a ground-breaking £2 million art project called Nature Calling.

-Nature Calling will bring together the 34 National Landscapes in England, local arts organisations and community groups from within a 30-minute journey time of their nearby National Landscape.
-They will work together to co-create artworks inspired by these iconic places and the results will then be shared with the public in a season of art from May – October 2025.
-Around 70,000 people will take part.
+In 2025 Nature Calling is bringing together the 34 National Landscapes in England, local arts organisations and community groups from within a 30-minute journey time of their nearby National Landscape in an ambitious new national arts programme.
+They are working together to co-create artworks inspired by these iconic places and the results will be shared with the public in a Season of Art from May – October 2025, reaching an audience of tens of thousands.

 We have been positively overwhelmed by the amount of interest from writers and artists in this project and would like to thank the creative community for all their curiosity and support.